rchain/architecture-docs/execution_model/rhovm.rst

 +-------------------+--------------+----------------+------------+

-The two dynamic bindings of a program at runtime are *environment* and *state*, which are the binding of names to locations and of locations to values, respectively. **CITE**
+The affect that a program has on the VM can be described by *environment* and *state*, which are the binding of names to locations in memory and of locations in memory to values, respectively.
+A program is typically executed to alter one or both of these associations.
+Because variables refer to locations, environment is equivalenty a binding of names to variables.
+Environmental changes occur with changes of lexical scope.

 .. figure:: ../img/binding_diagram.png